 Studies in Moscow

-Students primarily take their courses at the Middlebury center in Russian language, literature, and culture, with content seminars, "spetskursy", focusing on economics, politics, history, and regional studies.
-Middlebury's host institution, the Russian State University for the Humanities (RGGU), offers a full range of courses in the humanities and social sciences.
-Students with five semesters of Russian who have completed coursework in the same area of study may also choose to take some of their university courses at the Shchukin Theater Institute or the Higher School of Economics(HSE).
+Students primarily take their courses at the Middlebury center in Russian language, literature, and culture, with content seminars, “spetskursy”, focusing on economics, politics, history, and regional studies.
+Middlebury’s host institution, the Higher School of Economics(HSE) offers a full range of courses in the social sciences.
+Students who have completed coursework in the same area of study may also choose to take some of their university courses at the Shchukin Theater Institute or the Russian State University for the Humanities (RGGU).
 See detailed course descriptions.

 One of the oldest cities on the Volga river and the largest city on the Golden Ring, Yaroslavl has been rapidly developing over the last decade without losing its renown tradition and history.
 Once a bustling trade city of the Tsardom of Russia, this peaceful city remains today one of the major cultural centers in the European part of the country.
 It is quite modern and urban, though onion-domed churches at the end of seemingly every street never fail to remind you of its grand history.

 Yaroslavl and Burlington, Vermont, are part of Sister Cities International.
 This partnership began in 1988 with the help of then-mayor Bernie Sanders.
 Learn more.

 Founded in 1908, Yaroslavl State Pedagogical University (YGPU) is one of the oldest partners of Middlebury School in Russia and has one of the best schools for teaching Russian as a foreign language; its instructors and professors have 20 years’ experience working with Middlebury students.
 Yaroslavl is filled with young students from all over Russia and its vibrant social life gives the city a youthful and energetic feel.
 Close to all major travel hubs, studying in Yaroslavl makes travel around Russia and Europe cheap and easy.
 See detailed course descriptions.